SystemsApproach/5G/intro.rst

-to the discussion surrounding 5G will have undoubtedly heard about *Network Function Virtualization (NFV)*, which involves moving functionality that was once embedded in hardware appliances into VMs running on a commodity server.
+to the discussion surrounding 5G will have undoubtedly heard about *Network Function Virtualization (NFV)*, which involves moving functionality that was once embedded in hardware appliances into VMs running on commodity servers.
 In our experience, NFV is a stepping stone towards the fully disaggregated solution we describe, and so we do not dwell on it.
 You can think of NFV as an alternative to the cloud native exemplar presented here.